powsybl/powsybl.github.io/pages/documentation/simulation/flowdecomposition/index.md

 ### Net positions computation

-Countries' net position computation is done once for all on basecase using AC loadflow in the initial network, before any other alteration of the input.
+Countries' net position computation is done once for all on base case using AC loadflow in the initial network, before any other alteration of the input.

 The net position of a country is calculated as the sum of the mean leaving flow of all AC and HVDC line interconnections (losses are shared equally between both countries)